agenteo/agenteo.github.com/source/_drafts/lotus-the-complete-ruby-web-framework-primer.md

 ---
 layout: post
-title: After Ruby on Rails comes Lotus the complete Ruby web framework
+title: Rails vs. Lotus
 comments: true
 tags:
   - executive
 ---

 I was an early adopter of Ruby on Rails in 2005 and I delivered several products with it in the last 10 years.
-Rails is an adaptable framwork ideal for 2-3 weeks projects a web agency needs to deliver--when the application is more complex or long running you can leverage a modular approach called [component based Rails architecture](http://teotti.com/component-based-rails-architecture-primer/) to incrementally build more maintainable code but it's frustrating when the framework gets in the way of modularity instead of promoting it.
+I think Rails works at its best for mildly complex 4-8 weeks projects and for longer more complex ones I switch to a modular approach called [component based Rails architecture](http://teotti.com/component-based-rails-architecture-primer/) to incrementally build maintainable code.

+If you built and maintained a Rails application for 2 or 3 years and haven't noticed any maintainability problem I think you don't need to look in to Lotus.
+For you Rails wins.

+If you are struggling to maintain a large Rails applications and haven't used component based architecture [you should look at it first](http://teotti.com/component-based-rails-architecture-primer/) because Lotus is trying to solve the same problem--its advantage is modularity is at the framework core

+Rails wasn't build with modularity at its foundation and you can feel that when working with components and applications reaching a certain dimension.
+With #cbra you use ingenuity to achieve something the framework wasn't built to do--you are bending rules and stop following its conventions.
+For you Rails wins but you might interested in knowing more about Lotus.

-The Rails framework wasn't build or concerned with modularity but a new Ruby web framework is: Lotus.
-I took a peak at it after a few months and will list the main differences between the Rails way and Lotus as well as some benchmarking.
+I will describe Lotus a new Ruby web framework is and the main differences with Rails.
 I will have lots of links to Lotus excellent documentation because reading their guides is a pleasent experience where key concepts are well laid out and explained with code samples.

 ## General approach

+The framework allows to have multiple "applications" run in to a single Ruby process, similar to what

 The framework follows the routing + Model View Controller pattern that Ruby on Rails uses--you will find a dose of the Rails magic in Lotus but only a dose and not an overdose.